LionRockJS/example/README.md

 - rewrite in ESM and typing using JSDoc

-- class override by Cascading Filesystem
+- class file override by Cascading Filesystem
   - using ORM.import, models in @lionrockjs/mod-* can be override by using mjs file in application/classes/model.

 - controller.before and controller.after